 Mandatory referendums may be limited to total revision or revision of fundamental provisions.
-In the latter case, the Constitution will identify these particular provisions in an article whose revision is subject to a mandatory referendum.
+In the latter case, the Constitution will identify these particular provisions in an article the revision of which is subject to a mandatory referendum.

-M. [Waiting period and] parallelism in procedures
+L. [Waiting period and] parallelism in procedures